Program customization

 No prior knowledge or skills are required, but commitment and active participation are expected.

-All non-core teaching units represent a workload of between 12 and 16 hours.
+NOTE: Each non-core teaching unit represents a workload of between 12 and 16 hours.
+You can find the dates in the descriptions.

-Additional dates can be agreed between registrants and the teachers responsible for each TU to limit scheduling conflicts.
+Additional dates may be set by agreement between those enrolled and the teachers responsible for each TU to limit scheduling conflicts.
+Please consult the Moodle spaces for the various non-core courses for detailed information.

 Mediterranean Ecosystems